 Week 1: Put Away Those Bulky Coats!
 Kick things off with storing away all that heavy winter gear!
-Good riddance to the snow boots, bulky winter coats, and knit hats.
-Pack it all away until next year!
+Good riddance to the snow boots, sleds, bulky winter coats, and knit hats.
+Pack it all away until next year.
 This one step, which shouldn’t take much time at all, will make a huge impact on your entryway or mudroom.
 Doesn’t it look cleaner already?

 Week 2: Clear the Closets!
-Last week you cleared out the mudroom and entryway of your bulky outdoor winter gear.
+Last week you cleared out your bulky outdoor winter gear.
 Now it’s time to do the same for your clothes closets and dressers.
 Rotate your clothes so that warmer weather items are within reach and winter sweaters are at the back or, better yet, packed them away with your heavy coats!

 Week 3: Dust Those Cobwebs!
 Clean your heating/ac vents.
 Clean the corners of the room near the ceiling.
-Dust the tops of doorjambs and window frames.
+Dust the tops of doorjambs, window frames, and baseboards.
 Wipe down the blades on your ceiling fans.
-Really get into the nooks and crannies to clear away the winter dust buildup that happens when windows are closed and no fresh air is flowing through the house.
+Really get into the nooks and crannies to clear away the winter dust buildup that happens during the months when windows are closed and no fresh air is flowing through the house.
 Don’t forget to clean light switches, the thermostat, and TV remotes – these are things we touch daily yet they often get overlooked when it comes to regular cleanings.